Best Milk Alternative For Coffee (Non-Dairy Milk Alternatives For Coffee)

 Unsweetened can have a bitter finish, so many choose to use sweetened instead.

-Depending on how you like your coffee, this can enhance or detract from the natural flavours of your beans!
+Depending on how you like your coffee, this can enhance or detract from your beans' natural flavours!

 almond milk the best milk alternative for coffee Preparing almond milk

-Unfortunately, almond milk tends to curdle in coffee, especially if you pour cold almond milk into a hot cup of coffee.
+Unfortunately, almond milk tends to curdle in coffee, especially when you pour cold almond milk into a hot cup.
 You can minimise this by warming the milk up first.

 Soy milk

-Soy milk is pretty good if you're trying to replicate milk.
-It does have a slightly strange flavour that takes some getting used to, but the flavour of most soy milks work well in coffee.
+Soy milk is good if you're trying to replicate the taste of milk.
+It does have a slightly strange flavour that takes some getting used to, but the flavour of most soy milks works well in coffee.

-If you're looking for foam, soy milk is good, as it has fairly high protein levels, which makes it easy to froth.
+If you're looking for foam, soy milk is a good choice, as it has fairly high protein levels, which make it easy to froth.

-Part of soy's popularity is because how well it performs when used in latte art.
+Part of soy's popularity stems from how well it performs in latte art.
 Some baristas think that it is the most comparable to dairy!

 Coconut milk